tytydraco/yessleep/out/I_think_shes_still_out_in_that_marsh_Part_12.md

 A group of the locals that we had came across earlier had come by while we were in our scuffle.
 They were all dressed for cold weather and packing some serious guns.
 Some guys had .50 cals on them, and I couldn’t help but think they brought it just for that nasty old monster in it’s hut.

 I walked right up to the woman who was giving commands, but before I could say a word, I was being grabbed by a few of her henchmen and being dragged to the tree we were retreating towards.
 I saw they had Croc and Reggie surrounded, but the two decided to surrender.

 At this point, we were out numbered thirty to one.
 Some of the villagers were repeatedly putting down the crowd of twenty or so ghouls as they continuously reanimated every time they were killed.
 Men with flamethrowers were approaching the horde as the others corralled my friends and I against the tree.

 The woman I had approached began speaking to the villagers in another language, I think it was Dutch they were speaking, looking back, but they all followed her command without question.
 She looked like she was beautiful once.
 She looked to be in her early thirties, but it was hard to tell, given that she had one of those wretched flesh infections across her face.
 A mass of black, dripping tendrils protruded from her right eye socket, the rotted meat dripping in tiny bits from it occasionally as she spoke.
 The tendrils reached down the side of  her neck and went below her leather coat.
 I gagged as I saw what appeared to be a monstrous, pasty yellow eye tucked in the folds of the growth of what must be pure evil itself.
 Even from a distance the sight of her was enough to give you nightmares.

 I wanted so badly to be speechless.
 But these fuckers killed my brother.
 So I yelled at the bitch, “I want whoever shot my brother out here right now.
 I don’t care who the fuck you people are, someone’s going to pay!”

 \- - - - - - - -
-I have to wait 24 hours to bring you the rest of my fucked up tale.
-Until then, good luck sleeping tonight.
-I know I won't.
+I am tired, it's late.
+I will have to finish typing this up tonight.
+I'll post Part 2 tonight.